scher200/hectanemail/README.md

 ```

 # 3
-Resart your apache2/nginx .. and enjoy your php mail being deliverd now!# hectanemail
+Resart your apache2/nginx .. and enjoy your php mail being deliverd now!